Catocala umbrosa

 DISTRIBUTION:

-Catocala umbrosa (wingspan: 70-77mm) flies from Missouri and Louisiana east to Florida and north through New Jersey to Massachusetts and Quebec.
+Catocala umbrosa (wingspan: 70-78mm) flies from Missouri and Louisiana east to Florida and north through New Jersey to Massachusetts and Quebec.
+It has also been confirmed in Saskatchewan by John Kozial and Larry Gall.

+Vernon A. Brou idicates the specimens depicted above from Saskatchewan, Canada are actually ilia and they are inaccurately recorded for Saskatchewan.
 It has also been confirmed in Arkansas, Connecticut, Georgia, Illinois, Indiana, Kansas, Minnesota, Mississippi, New Hampshire, New York, North Carolina, Ohio, Oklahoma, Pennsylvania, Rhode Island, South Carolina, Texas and Virginia.
 I suspect it is also in West Virginia.

-Catocala umbrosa, Essex County, Massachusetts,
+Catocala umbrosa, (corrected to Catocala ilia; VAB) Essex County, Massachusetts,

 September 9, 2013, courtesy of Sissy Ffolliott,